bimnova001/ui_app-wheelchair_project/README.md

 ### Installation

-Build  from the source and intsall dependencies:
+Build  from the source and intsall dependencies

+You need to install lib from requirements and install ros2
 1. **Clone the repository:**

     ```sh